-Fees paid by mail must be received by Student Accounts/Bursar's Office on or before the deadlines specified in order to avoid late payment and/or delinquency charges.
+Fees paid by mail must be received by King's Student Accounts on or before the deadlines specified in order to avoid late payment and/or delinquency charges.

 The following regulations apply to the payment of academic fees.
-For further information on regulations regarding withdrawal of registration, please refer to "Class Changes, Refunds and Withdrawals," section "I," below
+For further information on regulations regarding withdrawal of registration, please refer to "Class Changes, Refunds and Withdrawals," section I, "Refunds, Class Changes and Withdrawals," below

-- · All students must pay the applicable deposit in accordance with Section "A," - Those holding external scholarships or awards paid by or through Dalhousie or King's must provide documentation of the scholarship or award. - Those whose fees are paid by a government or other agency must provide a signed statement from the organization at the time of registration.
-(Please note: upon request, account status information will be made available to a sponsor.) - Those paying the balance of their account by Canada Student Loan must negotiate the loan by September 24, 1999 for the Fall term (or January 24, 2000 for Winter term).
-Interest will be charged after these dates and a late registration fee will apply. - Those whose fees are paid by a University of King's College staff tuition fee waiver must present the approved waiver form and pay applicable incidental, auxiliary and ancillary fees at registration. - Those who are Canadian citizens or permanent residents, 65 years of age or over and enrolled in an undergraduate degree programme in Arts, Social Sciences or Science, will have their tuition fees waived but must pay applicable incidental fees.
-Any unused portion of the applicable registration deposit will be refunded. - When Canada Student Loan, Provincial Loan, or co-payable bursary is presented at the Bursar's Office, any unpaid academic fees, residence fees and/or Temporary Loans will be deducted. - · Any payments received will first be applied to overdue accounts.
+- All students must pay the applicable deposits in accordance with Section A, "Deposits," above. - Those holding external scholarships or awards paid by or through Dalhousie or King's must provide documentation of the scholarship or award. - Those whose fees are paid by a government or other agency must provide a signed statement from the organization at the time of registration.
+(Please note: upon request, account status information will be made available to a sponsor.) - Those paying the balance of their account by Canada Student Loan must negotiate the loan by September 22, 2000 for the Fall term (or January 19, 2001 for Winter term).
+Interest will be charged after these dates and a late registration fee will apply. - Those whose fees are paid by a University of King's College staff tuition fee waiver must present the approved waiver form and pay applicable incidental fees.
+Any

+- unused portion of an applicable registration deposit will be refunded. - University of King's College Scholarships are distributed through King's Student Accounts in the Bursar's Office.
+Scholarships are applied against fees owing to the University.
+Any remaining balance of the scholarship will be paid to the scholarship winner by cheque in November. - Those who are Canadian citizens or permanent residents, 65 years of age or over and enrolled in an undergraduate degree programme in Arts, Social Sciences or Science, will have their tuition fees waived but must pay applicable incidental fees.
+Any unused portion of the applicable registration deposit will be refunded. - When Canada Student Loan, Provincial Loan, or co-payable bursary is presented at King's Student Accounts, any unpaid academic fees, residence fees and/or Temporary Loans will be deducted. - Any payments received will first be applied to overdue accounts.